I just went over some common Object Storage providers so I can attest if they work or not with Discourse.

 AWS S3

 What we officially support and use internally.
 Their CDN offering Cloudfront also works to front the bucket files.
-See Setting up file and image uploads to S3 for how to configure the permissions properly.
+See Set up file and image uploads to S3 for how to configure the permissions properly.

 DISCOURSE_USE_S3: true